 Herb Engel is Chief Executive Officer of Marine Group Boat Works and Marine Group De Los Cabos.
 Herb acquired his skills and expertise in the marine industry from a lifetime of exposure to it.
 His family owned a shipyard where, at the age of ten, he started working in the tool room.
 In later years, he worked in various trades to gain more experience.
 Herb attended college at the University of California, Santa Barbara, where he earned his bachelor’s degree in economics.
 In 1976 Herb and his brothers started Southwest Marine Shipyards, which, with yards in 6 locations, is the largest ship repair company on the West Coast.
 Herb has since been an entrepreneur, business owner, and in addition, has ownership interests in Marine Group Boat Works, Flagship Cruises and Events, Ferry Landing Associates, The Port of Coronado, and Fifth Avenue Landing.
 He has served as a board member for the Little Bitterroot Lake Association, San Diego Ship Repair Association, Living Coast Discovery Center, and Planned Parenthood of the Pacific Southwest.
 Herb is currently in his 20th year of servicing as a member on the finance committee for the Planned Parenthood.
 He and his wife, Paula, split their time between Rancho Santa Fe, CA and Marion, Montana, and have three grown sons—Jason, Chad, and Ryan.

 Kendall Helm, Ph.
-D. is the Vice President of Energy Supply for San Diego Gas & Electric.
-Kendall joined Sempra Energy in 2012 as corporate economics manager and, in 2014, was promoted to director of investor relations for Sempra Energy.
-Prior to joining Sempra Energy, she served as a senior economist with the U.S. Government Accountability Office and an economic consultant for World Bank.
+D. is the Vice President of Customer Operations for San Diego Gas & Electric.
+Kendall joined SDG&E in 2015 and was most recently the Vice President of Energy Supply.
+She joined Sempra Energy in 2012 and served as the Corporate Economics Manager and Director of Investor Relations.
+Prior to joining Sempra Energy, Kendall served as a senior economist with the U.S. Government Accountability Office and an economic consultant for World Bank.
 She holds a doctorate in economics from American University and a bachelor’s degree in economics and international studies from the University of Denver.

 Kyle Strong is Senior Counsel for Collins Aerospace and provides general legal support for certain of its global affiliates and subsidiaries, including Rohr, Inc. Kyle received his Bachelor of Arts and Juris Doctorate degrees from the University of Oklahoma in 1996 and 1999, respectively.
 Kyle and his wife, Sharon, relocated to San Diego reside in Kensington.
 Interests include various outdoor activities, politics and community outreach.